Silverbrain/MadarKharj/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`MIT License`](https://github.com/Silverbrain/MadarKharj?tab=MIT-1-ov-file) for more information.